Freshwater aquaculture — Strategic Scorecard

 - Impact: This creates a stratified industry where incumbents with access to R&D and proprietary data effectively isolate themselves from smaller, less technically equipped competitors.

-ER08Resilience Capital Intensity 2View ER08 attribute detailsModerate-Low Capital Intensity.
+ER08Resilience Capital Intensity 2 solutions 2View ER08 attribute detailsModerate-Low Capital Intensity.
 While capital-intensive Recirculating Aquaculture Systems (RAS) are expanding, the global majority of freshwater aquaculture remains dominated by traditional pond and cage-based farming, which requires lower per-unit capital investment compared to high-tech industrial operations.

 - Metric: Small-scale traditional farms often operate with capital expenditures significantly lower than the $5-$10 million per unit typically required for commercial-scale RAS facilities.